-Snæfellsnes peninsula is one of my favourite places here in Iceland, it is absolutely magical with so many interesting, beautiful sights.
-You will see stretches of lava fields, amazing gorges, and waterfalls, lovely hamlets, basalt columns in abundance, mineral springs and volcanoes - just to name a few of the amazing sights on the Snæfellsnes peninsula!
+Snæfellsnes peninsula is one of my favourite locations here in Iceland, it is absolutely magical with so many interesting, beautiful sights.
+You will see stretches of lava fields, amazing gorges, and waterfalls, lovely hamlets, basalt columns in abundance, mineral springs, and volcanoes - just to name a few of the amazing sights on the Snæfellsnes peninsula!

 I have written a 5-part series of travel-blogs on Snæfellsnes peninsula, but as many people have been asking me about guided tours to this area I decided on checking out a guided tour.
 I chose the Mysterious Snæfellsnes National Park Day Tour with Nicetravel.

 Eldborg volcanic crater

 Our first stop was at Eldborg crater.
 I had wanted to hike up to this crater for many years, but as I was always in a hurry to visit some other places in Snæfellsnes then I had always left this hike for a later day.

 Nicetravel doesn't always visit the same places in Snæfellsnes on their tours and this was actually the first time they included Eldborg crater in their tour!
 I was thrilled to be able to finally go on this hike.
 We stopped the bus on the parking lot of Snorrastaðir farm and hiked from there.

 Eldborg crater is believed to have been most active 5000-8000 years ago.
 The name Eldborg means the City (Fortress) of Fire.
 This beautiful volcano was preserved back in 1974.

 The hike back and forth is around 6 km and it took us 1.5 hours to hike both ways with brisk walking.